UK public sector procurement glossary

 Standstill Period

 A mandatory waiting period (usually 10 calendar days) between notifying tenderers of an award decision and signing the contract.
 Allows unsuccessful bidders to challenge the decision.
+Also called the Alcatel period.

 T